dalibo/emaj/docs/en/otherFunctions.rst

 Each file corresponding to a sequence has only one row, containing all characteristics of the sequence.

 Files corresponding to tables contain one record per row, in the format corresponding to the supplied parameter.
-These records are sorted in ascending order of the primary key.
+These records are sorted on the primary key ascending order (or on all columns if the table has no primary key).
+Each row contains all table columns, including generated columns.

 At the end of the operation, a file named *_INFO* is created in this same directory/folder.
 It contains a message including the tables group name and the date and time of the snap operation.